ericchen321/smrt/index.md

 This is the website of SMRT (Sensorimotor Reading and Thinking), a student/faculty co-led reading group at UBC CS.
 To remember the acronym, think of Homer Simpson singing, ["I am so smart, I am so smart, S-M-R-T."](http://www.youtube.com/watch?v=DhrfhjLd9e4).

-We welcome any UBC student with some background and interest in computer graphics, machine learning, physics-based simulation, vision-based motion understanding to join our group.
-Very few students in the group are experts in all or any of the above topics, so please don't feel intimidated!
+**We welcome any UBC student with some background and interest in computer graphics, machine learning, physics-based simulation, vision-based motion understanding to join our group.** Very few students in the group are experts in all or any of the above topics, so please don't feel intimidated!

-If you are interested in joinging the reading group, please post an issue on [this Github repo](https://github.com/ericchen321/ai4d/issues) and include your UBC email in it.
+If you are interested in joinging the reading group, please post an issue on [this Github repo](https://github.com/ericchen321/ai4d/issues), and include 1) your UBC email and 2) a short description of yourself (year level, major, and research focus if you are a grad student) in it.
 And we will be in touch with you.

 <!-- <table width="100%" border="0" cellspacing="0" cellpadding="0">
   <tr>